2022 Rogers Communications outage: Postmortem

 In a letter to the CRTC, Rogers stated that the deletion of a routing filter on its distribution routers caused all possible routes to the internet to pass through the routers, exceeding the capacity of the routers on its core network.
 The deletion occurred during the sixth phase in a seven-phase update to its core IP network.
 The failure occurred at 4:45 a.m. and resulted in a nationwide loss of access to the company's phone and internet services, as well as internal access to systems such as the company's VPN to its core network nodes, hampering the ability of the company's employees to mobilize a team and identify the issue.
 Some employees were able to connect through "emergency SIMs" on alternate networks, which they had due to a practice established through reciprocal agreements made with other carriers in 2015.
 Others traveled to centralized locations to establish network access.

 At 6 a.m., the company's CTO Jorge Fernandes, who has since been replaced, contacted leadership at rival companies Bell and Telus, advising them of the issues they were facing, as well as warning "to watch out for possible cyber-attacks."
 Both competitors offered assistance to Rogers, though the company determined that it was not possible to switch its users over to alternate networks, citing the inability to access its user database, as well as the excess load that the sudden addition of more than 10 million users would put on the other networks.
 A Memorandum of Understanding on how the carriers can work together in the future was submitted in September to the Minister of Innovation, Science and Economic Development.
-Rogers plans to physically separate its wireless and wireline core networks to help mitigate the fallout of future outages.
+Rogers pledged to physically separate its wireless and wireline core networks to help mitigate the fallout of future outages.